 STALLKRAFT is not a treatment for existing Mortellaro diseases.
 That must be done by the veterinarian β with the right means, on the right animal, at the right time.

-What STALLKRAFT can do, however, is create conditions under which Mortellaro can hardly develop.
-Dry cubicles, less germ pressure, alkaline environment (pH 7β9) β these are exactly the factors that Prof. Kofler names as the most important preventive measures.
+What STALLKRAFT can do, however, is create conditions under which Mortellaro is difficult to develop.
+Dry cubicles, less germ pressure, alkaline environment (pH 7-9) β these are exactly the factors that Prof. Kofler names as the most important preventive measures.

 And another practical tip: STALLKRAFT can also be used as a hoof dryer in a simple lime bath after the milking parlor.
-The cows walk through β their hooves are coated and dry.
+The cows walk through β the hooves get coated and dry.

 How to set up the lime bath

-Prof. Kofler recommends for an effective foot bath: at least 3.60 m long and 0.7 m wide, so that each foot is immersed in the solution 2β3 times.
+Prof. Kofler recommends for an effective footbath: at least 3.60 m long and 0.7 m wide, so that each foot dips into the solution 2β3 times.
 The liquid should be renewed after about 150β300 cow passages.

-For a dry lime bath after the milking parlor β as practiced by Leopold Tazreiter and Herbert Grossauer β a shallow trough or an area at the milking parlor exit filled with STALLKRAFT bedding or pure calcium carbonate is sufficient.
-The cows walk through, their hooves pick up the fine lime powder and dry off.
+For a lime dry bath after the milking parlor β as practiced by Leopold Tazreiter and Herbert Grossauer β a shallow tray or an area at the milking parlor exit filled with STALLKRAFT bedding or pure carbonated lime is sufficient.
+The cows walk through, the hooves pick up the fine lime powder and dry off.

 What you can do immediately β Checklist

-- Clean cubicles daily and apply STALLKRAFT bedding (200β300 g/mΒ² daily) β always keep resting areas dry.
+- Clean cubicles daily and add STALLKRAFT bedding (200β300 g/mΒ² daily) β always keep the resting area dry.

-- Set up a lime bath at the milking parlor exit β use STALLKRAFT or pure calcium carbonate in a shallow trough, allow cows to walk through daily after milking.
+- Set up a lime bath at the milking parlor exit β STALLKRAFT or pure carbonated lime in a shallow trough, let cows walk through daily after milking.

-- Carefully inspect new animals β thoroughly examine hooves upon arrival, if possible, quarantine for 6 weeks.
+- Carefully check new animals β thoroughly examine hooves upon arrival, if possible, keep in quarantine for 6 weeks.

-- Hoof care 2β3 times annually β professional hoof care is an indispensable part of any treatment and prevention program according to Prof. Kofler.
+- Hoof care 2β3 times a year β professional hoof care is an indispensable part of any treatment and prevention program, according to Prof. Kofler.

 - Identify and observe Type 3 animals β these animals are early indicators for the farm.

-- For acute lesions, immediately contact a veterinarian β local treatment of individual animals is a prerequisite for any sustainable success.
+- In case of acute lesions, immediately contact a veterinarian β local treatment of the individual animal is a prerequisite for any lasting success.

 Application & Dosage